AtulSinghArora/atulsingharora.github.io/webpage.md

 I spent a year as a Hartree fellow (postdoctoral position) at the [University of Maryland](https://quics.umd.edu/people/atul-singh-arora).
 Prior to that, I was a postdoctoral researcher at [Caltech](https://iqim.caltech.edu/people/postdocs/), under the supervision of Prof Thomas VIDICK.
 For my doctoral dissertation (Sep 2020), I was advised by Prof Jérémie ROLAND at [Université libre de Bruxelles](http://quic.ulb.ac.be/members/past).
 I obtained my Bachelor's and Master's (May 2016) from [IISER Mohali](https://www.iisermohali.ac.in/students/people-sublinks/bs-ms-2011-batch), (India).
 I majored in physics and my master's thesis advisor was Prof Arvind.

 I am not looking for students at present but intend to start by around February 2026.
+Happy to informally discuss research/science.
+Email is the best way to reach me.

 <sub> [ atul.singh.arora@gmail.com | atul.arora@iiit.ac.in ] </sub>
 <!-- <sub>[ [curriculum vitae](https://atulsingharora.github.io/CV/cv.pdf) ] (last updated: 2023 end) </sub> -->